 Initiative is the smaller of Interpublic's two media services operations (alongside UM).
-Formed in 1999 from the merger of Western International and Initiative Media, it was traditionally aligned with the Lowe and FCB (now DraftFCB) agency networks.
+Formed in 1999 from the merger of Western International and Initiative Media, it was traditionally aligned with the Lowe and FCB agency networks.
 However performance was undermined by a series of major account losses in the first decade of the 2000s.
 That steady decline appeared to have been halted by 2009, and morale was boosted by a few important account gains.
-Nevertheless Initiative remains the smallest of the major global networks, with every big account gain matched by an equally sizeable loss.
+Nevertheless Initiative remains the smallest of the major global networks, and another set of account losses since 2015 have cast a growing cloud over the network's longterm future.
 Despite widespread speculation, Interpublic has repeatedly denied any plans to merge its two media brands, but many of their respective network operations as well as several management roles have been consolidated into shared parent IPG Mediabrands, which now represents both agencies in less profitable "world markets".
-Initiative was ranked by Recma as the #10 media specialist worldwide in 2014 with billings of $15.55bn.
+Initiative was ranked by Recma as the #11 media specialist worldwide in 2016 with billings of $15.9bn.

 Selected Initiative advertising